Goodyear, Arizona

 Goodyear is a city in Maricopa County, Arizona, United States.
-It is a suburb of Phoenix.
 The population was 95,294 at the 2020 census, and was estimated to be 118,186 in 2024.

 The city is home to the Goodyear Ballpark, where the Cleveland Guardians and Cincinnati Reds of Major League Baseball hold spring training.

 In 2008, Goodyear won the All-America City Award, sponsored by the National Civic League.
 The city is named after the Goodyear Tire and Rubber Company.
 The company cultivated extensive farmland here to grow cotton for use in its tires.

 History

 Goodyear was established in 1917 with the purchase of 16000 acre of land by the Goodyear Tire and Rubber Company to cultivate cotton for vehicle tire cords.
 World War II was important to Goodyear in the 1940s as the current Phoenix Goodyear Airport was built, but after the war, the economy suffered.
 Goodyear became a town on November 19, 1946.
 At the time, it had 151 homes and 250 apartments, a grocery store, a barber shop, beauty shop and a gas station.